Things You Need to Know

 Bookstores are located at the Main Campus, Montoya Campus and Westside Campus.
 Students may also purchase textbooks and other class materials online through myCNM or from the Bookstore.

-Students may charge at CNM Bookstores against their financial aid awards.
+You may charge for books at CNM Bookstores against your financial aid awards.

 Students who purchase textbooks elsewhere should make sure that books are the title and edition specified in the course syllabus.

-When a class is full students may be given the option to place their name on the Registration Waitlist through myCNM.
+When a class is full, you may be given the option to place their name on the Registration Waitlist through myCNM.
 (Not all classes have a Waitlist.)
 If a space becomes available, the next person on the Waitlist will be notified via their CNM email address.
 Or, students can check to see if the option “Registered” is available, by clicking the drop down menu, under the Action column next to the class, from the Add/Drop classes screen in myCNM.
 Students will then be able to register for the class within the allotted time displayed on your email notification.

 Note: When you add yourself to a Waitlist, you are strongly encouraged to check his/ her myCNM email account daily.
 The Waitlist system operates 24/7, including weekends and holidays.
 Also, students are responsible for dropping any unneeded Waitlisted courses.

 Registration Waitlists will end two days before each Part of Term begins.
 Students will not be able to Waitlist after the specified end date for that Part of Term.

 Being on a Waitlist does not guarantee registration in a class.
 For information on Waitlists, see Waitlist Questions and Answers.

 If enough students are on a Waitlist, the school may attempt to add an additional section of the class.
 If this does occur, the students on the Waitlist will be contacted by email and given the first opportunity to enroll in the new section.
 The Waitlist system requires a student to have access to a computer with internet connection to check his/her myCNM email daily.